-- 70. Strengthening of the coordination of humanitarian and disaster relief assistance of the United Nations, including special economic assistance [P.70]: - (a) Strengthening of the coordination of emergency humanitarian assistance of the United Nations; - (b) Assistance to the Palestinian people; - (c) Special economic assistance to individual countries or regions;: - (d) Strengthening of international cooperation and coordination of efforts to study, mitigate and minimize the consequences of the Chernobyl disaster.
+- 73. Strengthening of the coordination of humanitarian and disaster relief assistance of the United Nations, including special economic assistance [P.74]: - (a) Strengthening of the coordination of emergency humanitarian assistance of the United Nations; - (b) Assistance to the Palestinian people; - (c) Special economic assistance to individual countries or regions.